apache/airflow/docs/apache-airflow/upgrading-from-1-10/index.rst

 from the CouchBaseDB team.

-Step 2: Upgrade to Airflow 1.10.15 (a.k.a our "bridge" release)
+Step 2: Upgrade to 1.10.15
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''

-To minimize friction for users upgrading from Airflow 1.10 to Airflow 2.0 and beyond, Airflow 1.10.15 "a bridge release" has been created.
-This is intended to be the final 1.10 feature release.
+To minimize friction for users upgrading from Airflow 1.10 to Airflow 2.0 and beyond, Airflow 1.10.15 a.k.a "bridge release" has been created.
+This is the final 1.10 feature release.
 Airflow 1.10.15 includes support for various features that have been backported from Airflow 2.0 to make it easy for users to test their Airflow environment before upgrading to Airflow 2.0.

 We strongly recommend that all users upgrading to Airflow 2.0, first upgrade to Airflow 1.10.15 and test their Airflow deployment and only then upgrade to Airflow 2.0.
-The Airflow 1.10.x release tree will be supported for six months from Airflow 2.0 release date.
+Airflow 1.10.x reached end of life on 17 June 2021.
+No new Airflow 1.x versions will be released.

 Features in 1.10.15 include: